zainab-abaid/rag_for_pdfs/src/pdfchunkingexperiment/README.md

    Create a `data/` folder at the repository root and place your pdf files in `data/eva-docs/` (see Data Setup section above).

 5. **Run PDF Chunking Experiment**:
    Check for `run_pdf_chunking_experiment.py` file inside `pdfchunkingexperiment` folder.
 Run this file using different commands mentioned in it.
 It gives option to create database using `create-db` flag.
 By default it is set to False.
 Set to True if DB is not created.
-If any step is failed, it saves the state in a separate state file `pdf_chunking_state.json` and rerun only the skipped files.
+If any step is failed, it saves the state in a separate state file `pdf_chunking_state.json` and which can later be used to rerun only the skipped files.
 Check the file's docstring for better understanding.

 ## Configuration